 You can click on the ‘FX’ button to add a Drop Shadow and select the option.
-Or, just double click on the layer you want to apply this.
+Or, just double-click on the layer you want to apply.
 A new window will open where you will get the option just at the end of the tree.

 Drop Shadow Settings